Duke Zhuang of Zheng

 Duke Zhuang of Zheng (鄭莊公; 757–701 BC) was the third ruler of the State of Zheng during the Spring and Autumn period in ancient China.
 His ancestral name was Ji (姬), given name Wusheng (寤生), which means "difficult birth" with breech presentation.
-In 743 BC, he became the duke of Zheng, and later defeated his younger brother Gongshu Duan, who had led a rebellion against him.
+In 743 BC, he became the duke of Zheng, and later defeated his younger brother Gongshu, who had led a rebellion against him.
 Duke Zhuang led military campaigns in the name of the Zhou king against the Rong people and other Zhou states.
-He was considered by later scholars to have a Machiavellian attitude towards governance.

-Early life and rise to power
+Early life and rule

-Born as the first of two sons and groomed for the throne, Zheng's mother nevertheless preferred her second son, the reason being that she suffered through an extraordinarily painful time when giving birth to Zheng.
-When Duke Zheng ascended to the dukedom over the violent objections of his mother, she began plotting to get Gongshu Duan into power.
-First she asked Zheng to give Gongshu Duan the city of Duan as a fiefdom.
-Duan, at that time, was the second largest city in Zheng, and was a very important fortress indeed.
-Zheng was extremely reluctant to give away that piece of land, and indeed his courtiers begged him to reject the proposal, but out of courtesy for his mother he agreed.
+Wusheng was the first of two sons and groomed for the throne.
+His mother nevertheless preferred her second son, Gongshu, because it was said that she had suffered extraordinary pain giving birth to him.
+Wusheng ascended to the dukedom in 743 BC as Duke Zhuang over the violent objections of his mother.
+She began plotting to get Gongshu into power.
+First, she asked Zhuang to give Gongshu the city of Duan as a fiefdom.
+Duan, at that time, was the second largest city in Zheng, and was also a very important fortress.
+Zhuang was extremely reluctant to give away the city of Duan.
+His courtiers begged him to reject the proposal, but out of courtesy for his mother he agreed.

-Seeing that her plan was going well, Zheng's mother urged Duan to build walls, stockpile arms and recruit mercenaries to the rebel cause.
-Soon news of all this began to reach the capital, and it was clear to everybody what was going to happen.
-Zheng's ministers urgently reported the news to Zheng, urging him to retake Duan from Gongshu before it was too late.
-However, Zheng dismissed these proposals, stating that he found no fault in Gongshu Duan, and besides, it could not be proved that he was plotting a coup, instead of just merely reinforcing the border.
-Besides, he said that Gongshu Duan was his brother, and he could not take up arms against him.
+Seeing that her plan was going well, Zhuang's mother urged Gongshu to build walls, stockpile arms and recruit mercenaries to the rebel cause.
+Soon news of these actions reached the capital and its implications.
+Zhuang's ministers urgently reported the news to him, urging him to retake Duan from Gongshu before it was too late.
+However, Zhuang dismissed these proposals, stating that he found no fault in Gongshu's actions and Zhuang has no clear proof that Gongshu was plotting a coup, instead of just merely reinforcing the city's borders.
+Zhuang also argued that as Gongshu was his brother, and he could not take up arms against him.